Fady-Ibrahim20/XML-editor/README.md

 + Format/prettify the Unformatted XML file
 + Convert the XML file to JSON
 + Compress/Decompress the XML file or minify it.

+ ## Launch
+ To Launch the windows Application on your PC you have to install Java JDK

  ## Technologies
 + Java